 Batumi is the second largest city of Georgia, right at the coast of the Black Sea, is an ideal destination for the end of your trip to Georgia.
 Here, you can enjoy relaxing after a busy trip, bathing in the sea (which has very low salinity) and tasting the last pieces of Georgian gastronomy that you haven’t tried yet.

 The walk through the Batumi city center and along the riverbank is lovely and you can find several architecturally interesting buildings or dancing fountains.

 There is also a botanical garden for flora lovers and historical fortress Gonio.

-Here you can see a detailed map of all the important places worth visiting on your trip to Georgia.
+We have prepared a detailed map of Georgia (country) for you with all the important sightseeing tourist places to travel on your trip to Georgia.

 Are you decided?
 Great, just find the cheapest flight ticket!

-Georgia is a really beautiful country to travel around and everyone can find what he or she likes.
-Read also this post about general travel advice and tips in Georgia.
+Georgia is a really beautiful country to sightseeing and travel around and everyone can find what he or she likes.
+Read also this post about general travel advice and tips in Georgia (country):

-If you have any questions, comments, or if you think that there is a missing place in this guide, don’t hesitate to write in our comments or send us an email.
+If you have any questions, comments, or if you think that there is a missing place in this guide, don’t hesitate to write in our comments.